-If you’ve struggled to find the women’s travel shoes, vent to me in the comments!
+If you’ve struggled to find the best women’s travel shoes, vent to me in the comments!
 What are your frustrations?
 What are your concerns?
 What questions can I answer for you about the best travel shoes for women?

 Psst: Looking for more travel tips to upgrade your next trip?
 Take a look at some of our other helpful posts – and don’t forget to read our men’s travel shoes guide!

-- The Ultimate Guide to Makeup & Beauty for Backpacking
+- The Ultimate Travel Guide to Makeup & Beauty

 Hey, did you find this post useful?
 Save it to refer to later on Pinterest!

 Disclaimer: This post was originally created in partnership with VivoBarefoot, a shoe brand that we’ve actually high-key fan-girled for years (dreams came true writing this post, y’all).
 That said, we purchased all of the shoes in this post with our own money several years ago, and have been testing them on trips ever since, slowly becoming more and more obsessed.
 All opinions, bad jokes, and strong feelings about shoes are 100% our own and absolutely nobody else’s fault.